Pay Intelligence · Early Access

 $110k–$165k/yr

 Reliability and design engineers.
-Salary varies widely by industry sector — LNG and offshore command the highest packages.
+Salary varies widely — LNG and offshore command the highest packages.

 See my personalized band →